This is a short story that I wrote in a couple of days. It still needs some work, but I figured it was as good of an entry as anything. Enjoy!

 Can’t be too many, he thought.
 There’s nothing around

+for miles.
 “Yes,” she continued, “I’ve got friends from all parts.
 Nice

 gentleman named Ray from South Dakota stopped back in the other